openharmony/docs/en/application-dev/reference/apis/js-apis-medialibrary.md

 startImagePreview(images: Array&lt;string&gt;, index?: number): Promise&lt;void&gt;

 Starts image preview, with the first image to preview specified.
-This API can be used to preview a local image with the specified index (**file://**) or all online images (**https://**).
+This API can be used to preview a local image (**file://**) or all online images (**https://**).
 It uses a promise to return the execution result.

 > **NOTE**
 >